What are home modifications?

 Our Occupational Therapists have completed many major/complex home modifications which have included the removal of walls in the bathroom/toilet to increase circulation space and removal of baths to create a level access shower with appropriate drainage and floor gradient; widening of internal and external doors; modifying external access to provide improved access within the confines of existing structures, and considering the most logical and suitable access point to the home.

-We have also redesigned many wheelchair accessible kitchens, bathrooms and toilets following the demolition of existing spaces, to provide safe and accessible environments.
-And, having worked with a number of quadriplegic clients, we have prescribed automated door openers and Environmental Control Units (ECUs) that can be operated via a wheelchair switch or sophisticated eye gaze and scanning technology.
+We have also redesigned many wheelchair-accessible kitchens, bathrooms, and toilets following the demolition of existing spaces to create safer and more accessible environments.
+As experienced Occupational Therapists, we assess, prescribe, and support NDIS home modifications tailored to each participant’s functional needs and goals.
+Having worked with many clients with complex physical disabilities, including quadriplegia, we have prescribed automated door openers and Environmental Control Units (ECUs) that can be operated using a wheelchair switch or advanced eye-gaze and scanning technology.

 Some further information about Home modifications